 5. – learn how to improve your overall fitness by focusing on all the components of Fitness.
 The 11 Components of Physical Fitness include:

 - Muscular Endurance

 - Reaction Time

-6. Monitor the conversation in between your own ears.
-Due to early years of negative social conditioning many of us grow up being self critical, developing low self worth and self esteem issues.
+6. Monitor the conversation between your own ears.
+Due to early years of negative social conditioning, many of us grow up being self-critical, developing low self-worth and self-esteem issues.